top of page

 Energy

-• Performance-Based Regulation: Set standards for performance improvements, and mandate rebates for failure to meet the mark.
+• Accountability: Set standards for performance improvements and require rebates for failure to meet the mark.

 Healthcare